MicrosoftDocs/PlayReady/Docs/Overview/ecosystem.md

 ## Content and license flow

-In PlayReady systems, a content packaging service encrypts content and stores it on a Web Server.
-Clients acquire this encrypted content through streaming or download.
-Clients also acquire a PlayReady license from a License Server which contains the information needed to decrypt content for rendering.
+In PlayReady systems, a content packaging service encrypts content and stores it on a Web Server. clients acquire this encrypted content through streaming or download. clients also acquire a PlayReady license from a License Server which contains the information needed to decrypt content for rendering.

 The following figure depicts content and license flow for license acquisition (LA).
 Gray arrows indicate unlicensed content transfers and content transfers with a license.
 Black arrows indicate protected content transfer without a license, and white arrows indicate license transfer.